 - Throat pain only when coughing, but not when swallowing or pressing on throat

 All throat infections are transmitted via the saliva, either from coughing or contact with the bacteria or virus on an infected person’s hands or personal items.
 The incubation period (the time from when you contact the illness to the time when you feel sick) is 2 to 5 days.
-The incubation period for viral causes of sore throat varies from 3 days to 2 weeks.
+The incubation period for viral causes of sore throat in children varies from 3 days to 2 weeks.

 Do not run your child to the doctor at the first sign of a sore throat.
 Wait a day or two, or more if your child is not acting ill.
 See which direction the illness is going.
 If your child begins to fit the picture of strep throat above, then see your doctor.

 - Pain reliever.
 Acetaminophen or Ibuprofen can help significantly.
 Click on them for dosing.
 Use both together for extreme pain.

 - Throat lozenges.

 - Gargle warm salt water.
 Mix 1/4 to 1 Tsp salt with 8 ounces warm water.
 If you can get your child to do this, it works great!